fastrgv/CoTerminalApps/README.md

 * Invaders:	80x30
 * others:	60x25

-It is recommended to resize your terminal window; then enlarge the font until the window just barely fits your computer screen.
+It is recommended to resize your terminal window, per the above table; then enlarge the font until the window just barely fits your computer screen.

 ===========================================================================